Shubhamsuroshe/TangowithDjango/README.md

 # TangowithDjango
-This project is builting by refering the book Tango with Django by Dr Leif Azzopardi.
+This project is built by refering the book Tango with Django by Dr Leif Azzopardi.
-You can join me to learn the Django.
+Technologies used :
+Django Framework
+Frontend - Html, CSS, Bootsrap
+Backend - Python